marierivers/data_wrangling_examples/README.md

-# data_wrangling_examples
+# Data Wrangling Examples
 Data wrangling examples with both Python and R

-The website was created with Quarto and shows example Python and R code for common data wrangling task.
+This website was created with Quarto and shows example Python and R code for common data wrangling task.
+All examples use data from the [lterdatasampler](https://lter.github.io/lterdatasampler/) package.